andywimmer/ansible-grav/README.md

 ## Post-installation

-1. Assuming you have configured your DNS to point to your target machine, use your browser to navigate to your FQDN, otherwise use your target's IP address.
+1. Assuming you have configured your DNS to point to your target machine, use your browser to navigate to your FQDN - otherwise use your target's IP address.

 2. The Grav Admin will prompt you to create an admin user.
 Fill out the form and continue to the dashboard.